 A bail undertaking entered into by a person who is under the age of 18 years shall bind him as if he were of full age.

-66. Other powers etc. to grant bail abolished
+66. Other powers or duties to grant bail abolished

 (1) Any power or duty that, at the commencement of this Act, exists apart from statute to grant bail to an accused awaiting an appearance in court for an offence, is abolished.